shopperlabs/v1.laravelshopper.dev/content/collections/community/sponsoring.md

 Recurring pledges come with exclusive perks, e.g. having your name listed in the Shopper GitHub repository, or have your company logo placed on this website.

-- [Become a backer or sponsor via Patreon](https://patreon.com/shopperlabs) by directly supporting the organization
+- [Sponsor via Patreon](https://patreon.com/shopperlabs) by directly supporting the organization
-- [Become a backer or sponsor via Github](https://github.com/sponsors/sense) directly support Jean-Vincent's full-time work on Shopper on GitHub
+- [Sponsor via Open Collective](https://opencollective.com/shopperlabs) by directly supporting the organization on Open Collective

 ## Current Sponsors